JsonVanHalen/flask-youtube-downloader/README.md

-# JPMC YouTube Downloader
+# JVH YouTube Downloader

-> A Flask-based web app to preview and download YouTube videos and audio — with support for subtitles and user-supplied cookies coming soon, hopefully....
+> Note, I've temporarily abandoned this branch, might revisit later but am content with local exectution for now.
+A Flask-based web app to preview and download YouTube videos and audio — with support for subtitles and cookie-based authentication diagnostics.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 [📘 View Changelog](./CHANGELOG.md)